 Only 77 days later, according to Coke's former marketing vice-president Sergio Zyman in his book “The End of Marketing As We Know It,” not only were they forced to reintroduce the older version as “Classic Coke” but they also had to eventually wipe the New Coke out.
 Better is not always better.

 Jack Trout and Al Ries, the fathers of positioning and my greatest marketing mentors, have literally developed the product category concept into a science.
-In their provocative book “Postioning: The Battle For Your Mind,” they made what I believe to be the most powerful notion ever conceived: “Marketing is not a battle of products but a battle of perceptions.”
+In their provocative book “Positioning: The Battle For Your Mind,” they made what I believe to be the most powerful notion ever conceived: “Marketing is not a battle of products but a battle of perceptions.”
 My business mentor used to also tell me: “Perceived truth is more powerful than truth itself.”

 Both are remarkably true.
 For instance, a survey was once conducted among the passengers of an airline company.
 And to the question, “If your food trays were dirty, would you assume that the airline also does poor maintenance on its engines,” the answer was, as illogical as it sounds, “yes” for an overwhelming majority!
 Thus, marketing is truly all about perception.

-The greater portion of my early consulting career was focused on doctors, cosmetic surgery and medical practices.
+The greater portion of my early consulting career was focused on doctors, cosmetic surgeons, and medical practices.
 I often asked doctors this question: “Look at the leaders in your specific field — are they famous because they're busy, or are they busy because they're famous?”

 For example, a particular hair transplant doctor is one of the first surgeons in Canada to perform hair transplant surgery and was instrumental in its initial popularization.
 In addition to the fact that he maintains a portfolio of celebrity patients, this doctor is still widely recognized among the public to be the best surgeon — and that, whether he is indeed the best or not.
 He even uses outdated techniques in a field that has progressed considerably!